 Why Fight for Your Rights in Sexual Harassment Litigation?

 Neither form of sexual harassment is acceptable.
 It can prevent you from advancing in your career and earning a salary commensurate with your talents.
 And it's important to remember that ultimate responsibility for repeated harassment doesn't just rest with the individual doing with the harassment – if it can be proven that management was aware of the specific harassment in question or tolerated a culture of harassment, the company as a whole can be held accountable.

 Mr. Shoemaker understands the intricacies of local, state and federal sexual harassment laws.
 He can help you pursue compensation for the harassment you suffered, putting your career back on track and holding accountable those who harassed you or tolerated your victimization.

-How an Attorney Can Help You Build a Sexual Harassment
+How Can an Attorney Help You Build a Sexual Harassment Case?

 Mr. Shoemaker will investigate your claim and gather supporting documentation.
 He will help you compile evidence and stay ahead of important deadlines.
 Familiar with federal and state sexual harassment laws, Mr. Shoemaker understands the best way to pursue your case.
 Of course, he will also make sure that you are treated fairly throughout the claim process.

 Keep in mind that you typically cannot bring a civil lawsuit against your employer or another employee without a Notice of Right to Sue from the EEOC.
 Mr. Shoemaker can assist you in filing the necessary complaint.
 If the issue is still not resolved after the EEOC investigation, he will get to work building your case and seeking appropriate remedies for the harm you have suffered.